PeopleSoft Simple Web Services (SWS)

 - Changes to web services are all done in the web browser.

 - If you know how to write SQL, you can create a web service.
+You bring the SQL and SWS provides the web service.

 - One configuration supports JSON, XML or CSV output encodings automatically.